 Canonical actions

 Every order issued by the script uses sdk.buy(...), sdk.sell(...) or sdk.close(...) with an explicit action via the action kwarg.
-The engine accepts 7 canonical actions; there are no hidden aliases.
+The engine accepts 7 canonical actions, plus a few legacy aliases (e.g. sell_short, sell_to_close_long, buy_to_cover_short) kept for backward compatibility.
+Prefer the canonical forms in new scripts.

 | Action | Effect | When to use |